m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 ## You're writing code that looks the same, but can't quite find a common interface

+Class hierachies and generics can take you a long way

 ## Your async code is hitting the callback pyramid of doom

 //spring aop, hibernate transactions, lombok, jackson module system, those magic files Jersey uses